Skip to main content Skip to footer

 You'll also provide support to patients in the anaesthetic room, providing reassurance and a high standard of patient care.

-You must also adhere to infection control protocols within the theatre environment and when moving and repositioning patients.
+You must also adhere to infection control protocols within the theatre environment and when helping to move and reposition patients.

 You'll need these skills: